datacarpentry/r-socialsci/_extras/guide.md

 ### Intro to R

+* Why use assignment arrows (<-) over equal signs?
+Historically, the assignment arrow dates back to S. In S, the <- was inspired by APL, which had a key for <-.
+At that time, <- was used for variable assignment, because == didn't exist for equality comparisons.
+Instead, equality was tested with =.
+So, you needed a different variable for assignment.

+Fast forward to today, there really are only a few mechanical reasons why <- is preferred over =.
+Assignment ranks higher in operator precedence than =.
+If you wish to perform variable assignment inside a function, <- is the only option.
 * When going over the section on assignments, make sure to pause for at least 30 seconds when asking "What do you think is the current content of the object `area_acres`?
 123.5 or 6.175?".
 For learners with no programming experience,